-The proposed legislation, General Assembly Raised Bill No. 357, aims to amend the current unemployment dependency allowance by increasing the amount paid to eligible individuals.
-Specifically, the bill replaces the existing allowance of fifteen dollars with forty-five dollars for each nonworking spouse and for each qualifying child or stepchild under certain conditions.
-These conditions include being under eighteen years of age, under twenty-one and in full-time education, or being mentally or physically handicapped.
-The bill also stipulates that the total dependency allowances cannot exceed the total unemployment benefit rate and are limited to five dependents.
-Additionally, the bill clarifies that dependency allowances are supplementary to unemployment benefits and will not be paid unless an unemployment benefit is also being received for that week.
-It specifies that if both spouses are receiving unemployment benefits, only one can claim the dependency allowance for the other spouse and for any children or stepchildren.
-The changes are set to take effect on July 1, 2028, as indicated in the bill.
+The proposed legislation, General Assembly Raised Bill No. 357, seeks to amend the existing unemployment dependency allowance provisions in Section 31-234 of the general statutes.
+The bill increases the dependency allowance from fifteen to forty-five dollars for each eligible individual's nonworking spouse and for each qualifying child or stepchild under specific age and support conditions.
+The bill stipulates that the total dependency allowances cannot exceed the total unemployment benefit rate of the individual and are limited to a maximum of five dependents.
+Additionally, if an individual acquires more dependents during the benefit year, the allowance will be adjusted in the following week.
+The bill also clarifies that dependency allowances are supplementary to the unemployment benefits and will not be included in the total unemployment benefit rate.
+Furthermore, it specifies that no dependency allowance will be granted unless an unemployment benefit is also payable for that week.
+In cases where both spouses are receiving benefits, only one spouse can claim the dependency allowance for the other and for any children or stepchildren.
+The changes proposed in this bill will take effect on July 1, 2028.

 Statutes affected: